corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 **CDS as a library**
 ![CDS as library](./resources/cds-as-library.png)

 There are no strict limitations on following one architecture or the other.
 BNs can mix and match depending on their requirements.
+For example BNO might prefer to notify BN members via email and then let everyone to pull down the latest versions manually.

 ##### cds-lib

-*cds-lib* will be used to sync down one or more versions of CorDapp(s) from a remote repository.
+`cds-lib` will be used to sync down one or more versions of CorDapp(s) from a remote repository.
 The library will be embeddable into third-party software or usable as a standalone from a command line.
 This will give BNs flexibility to utilise the service in the best way to fit their requirements.

-*cds-lib* will be configurable via system properties and via external configuration file.
+`cds-lib` will be configurable via system properties and via external configuration file.

-*cds-lib* will support the following transports:
+`cds-lib` will support the following transports:
 * *HTTP(s)*.
 Available in Maven Resolver out-of-the-box with proxy- and repository- level authentications support.
 * *Corda Flows*.
 Will be used if `cds-lib` is invoked from within Corda Node.
 * *Corda RPC*.
 Its essentially the same as *Corda Flows*, with the difference that the *RPC* version will be used if `cds-lib` is invoked from outside of a Corda node.